 - Hospitalists (examples: Internal Medicine, Pediatric, Family Medicine)

 - Emergency Department Physicians

 - Pathologists

 - Anesthesiologists

-- Neonatologists

 - Intensivists

 - Certified Registered Nurse Anesthetists

 - Non-independent Nurse Practitioners (including psychiatric NP)

 - Registered Nurse First Assistants

-- Physician's Assistants
+- Physician Assistants

 - Licensed Master Social Workers (LMSW)

-Exceptions: Anesthesiologists who want to be designated as a Pain Medicine specialist; Neonatologists and Intensivists who will provide services outside of the NICU or ICU; and

-Hospitalists who provide outpatient services must be Credentialed.
+^{}Exceptions: Anesthesiologists who want to be designated as a Pain Medicine specialist; Intensivists who will provide services outside of the ICU; and Hospitalists who provide outpatient services must be credentialed.
 Emergency Physicians who also provide services in an urgent care center, or any other outpatient setting, must be Credentialed.

+Neonatologists must be credentialed.
 Exceptions may vary based on contractual requirements.
-The Provider Application Request form may be found in the provider section of the MVP website at MVP Provider Registration Application Request (mvphealthcare.com).
+The Provider Application Request form may be found in the provider section of the MVP website at MVP Provider Registration Application Request.